Nine Rings C190

 I turned to look at him.

 At that moment, Qiao Sangui, who was sitting to the side, chimed in.
 “From the moment we entered this hole until now, whether it’s the damn murals or the stone carvings, there hasn’t been a single item related to immortality.
-We haven’t even seen a broken brazier.
+We haven’t even seen a broken stove.
 If the tomb owner wanted immortality, they’d have buried an alchemy furnace in here at the very least.
-A tomb chamber shouldn’t be like this—no proper style, no standard specifications.
+A tomb chamber shouldn’t be like this: no proper style, no standard specifications.
 It’s neither fish nor fowl.
 What kind of mess is this?”

 “Maybe they just liked the ‘mix and match’ style.
 What’s it to you?”
 He Yu was determined to antagonize Qiao Sangui.